nyiyui/convind/wiki/README.md

 Markdown format here means CommonMark with (potentially) a few extensions, such as:
 - the strikethrough extension, and
 - the autolinks extension.

+## TODO

+- link auto-completion
+- backlinks
+- 2-hop links
+- list of all pages